platzky/platzky/docs/plugins/index.rst

    capabilities

-The rest of this page is what every plugin needs regardless of capability: how to package it, how an operator configures it, and how it is listed and translated.
+The rest of this page is what every plugin needs regardless of capability: how to package it, how a site owner configures it, and how it is listed and translated.

 Accessing the Engine from Request Handlers
 -------------------------------------------